 - Scroll down to the appropriate student's row, and scroll across to the relevant grade item column.

-Instead of following steps 3 to 4 above, you can click the Edit grade icon above each field.
+Instead of following steps 3 to 5 above, you can click the Edit grade icon beside the cell.
 This will open the Edit grade page, where you can perform more complex edits on an individual mark:

 When you override a category total, the Gradebook will no longer calculate the category total automatically.